Current as of December 2022 | Download print version (in PDF)

 - Not be a financial institution.

 Organizations with malkar status must pay VAT upon buying goods or services.
-They are not permitted to issue a tax invoice (i.e., to collect VAT from their customers), and are not reimbursed for the VAT paid (input tax).
+They are not permitted to issue a tax invoice (i.e., they may not collect VAT from their customers), and may not be reimbursed for the VAT paid (input tax).
 In addition, they must pay a payroll tax ("Wage Tax") based on the amount of wages paid to their employees.

 The VAT rate in Israel is 17 percent, and the Wage Tax is 7.5 percent.

 In a directive from August 2022, following a court decision on the matter, the Tax Authority announced that NPOs which intend to submit a tender offer to a public authority tender to provide social services such as health, education or welfare must apply as a pre-condition, to the Tax Authority to receive a validation of their malkar status.

 The Tax Authority uses the following criteria to assess a malkar’s status upon a tender win:

 - Obtaining profits is not the main purpose of the activity.
 Indicators for this criteria include providing the service on a voluntary basis or at prices lower than market rate.